Al-Tubayq Natural Reserve

 Al-Tubayq Natural Reserve is a protected area in Saudi Arabia managed by the Saudi Wildlife Authority.

 Overview

-Al-Tubayq Natural Reserves located in the north-west of Saudi Arabia, on the border with Jordan.
+Al-Tubayq Natural Reserves is located in northwest Saudi Arabia, on the border with Jordan.
 It covers an area of 12105.0 km2.
-The reserve was listed as designated as a natural reserve in 1989.
+The reserve was designated a natural reserve in 1989.
 The geography of the reserve is characterized by dark rugged rocks.

 Birdlife

 The reserve is home to the Nubian Ibex as well as gazelles, wolves, foxes and hares.
 Birdlife inhabiting this reserve includes falcons, partridges, and eagles.